Lethal injection

-Lethal injection is the practice of injecting one or more drugs into a person (typically a barbiturate, paralytic, and potassium) for the express purpose of causing death.
+Lethal injection is the practice of injecting one or more drugs into a person (typically a barbiturate, paralytic, and potassium chloride) for the express purpose of causing death.
 The main application for this procedure is capital punishment, but the term may also be applied in a broader sense to include euthanasia and other forms of suicide.
-The drugs cause the person to become unconscious, stop their breathing, and cause a heart arrhythmia, in that order.
+The drugs cause the person to become unconscious, stop breathing, and develop a heart arrhythmia, in that order.

-First developed in the United States, the method has become a legal means of execution in Mainland China, Thailand (since 2003), Guatemala, Taiwan, the Maldives, Nigeria, and Vietnam, though Guatemala abolished the death penalty for civilian cases in 2017 and has not conducted an execution since 2000, and the Maldives has never carried out an execution since its independence.
+First developed in the United States, the method has become a legal means of execution in China, Thailand, Guatemala, Taiwan, the Maldives, Nigeria, and Vietnam, though Guatemala abolished the death penalty for civilian cases in 2017 and has not conducted an execution since 2000, and the Maldives has never carried out an execution since its independence.
 Although Taiwan permits lethal injection as an execution method, no executions have been carried out in this manner; the same is true for Nigeria.
 Lethal injection was also used in the Philippines until the country re-abolished the death penalty in 2006.

 Although primarily introduced as a more "humane" method of execution, lethal injection has been subject to criticism, being described by some as cruel and unusual.
-Opponents in particular critique the operation of lethal injections by untrained corrections officers and the lack of guarantee that the victim will be unconscious in every individual case.
-There have been instances in which condemned individuals have been injected with paralytics, and then a cardiac arrest-inducing agent, while still conscious; this has been compared to torture.
+Opponents particularly critique the operation of lethal injections by untrained corrections officers and the lack of guarantee that the victim will be unconscious in every individual case.
+There have been instances in which condemned individuals were injected with paralytics and then with a cardiac arrest-inducing agent while still conscious; this technique has been compared to torture.
 Proponents often say that there is no reasonable or less cruel alternative.

 History

-Lethal injection gained popularity in the late 20th century as a form of execution intended to supplant electrocution, gas inhalation, hanging and firing squad, which were considered to be less humane.
+Lethal injection gained popularity in the late 20th century as a form of execution intended to supplant electrocution, gas inhalation, hanging and firing squad, which were considered less humane.
 It has become the most common form of legal execution in the United States.

 Lethal injection was proposed on January 17, 1888, by Julius Mount Bleyer, a New York doctor who praised it as being cheaper than hanging.
 Bleyer's idea would not be revived until the mid-1970s, when Texas and Oklahoma adopted the modern version of the method; a series of botched executions led to an eventual rise of public disapproval of electrocutions in the 1980s.
 Lethal injections were first used by Nazi Germany to execute prisoners during World War II.
-Nazi Germany developed the Action T4 euthanasia program led by Karl Brandt as one method to terminate Lebensunwertes Leben ("life unworthy of life").
-During the war, lethal injections were also administered to children detained at the Sisak concentration camp, by the camp's commander, the physician Antun Najžer.
-The Royal Commission on Capital Punishment 1949–1953 considered lethal injection, but eventually ruled it out after pressure from the British Medical Association (BMA).
+Nazi Germany developed the Aktion T4 euthanasia program led by Karl Brandt as one method to terminate Lebensunwertes Leben ("life unworthy of life").
+During the war, lethal injections were also administered to children detained at the Sisak concentration camp by the camp's commander, the physician Antun Najžer.
+The Royal Commission on Capital Punishment 1949–1953 considered lethal injection but eventually ruled it out after pressure from the British Medical Association (BMA).